ModiaSim/Modia.jl/README.md

 [![Stable](https://img.shields.io/badge/docs-stable-blue.svg)](https://modiasim.github.io/Modia.jl/stable)
 [![The MIT License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](https://github.com/ModiaSim/Modia.jl/blob/master/LICENSE)

+The [Modia Tutorial](https://modiasim.github.io/Modia.jl/stable/Tutorial.html) provides an introduction to Modia.
 Modia is part of [ModiaSim](https://modiasim.github.io/docs/).

-The [Modia Tutorial](https://modiasim.github.io/Modia.jl/stable/Tutorial.html) provides an introduction to Modia.

-Modia is a Julia package for modeling and simulation of multidomain engineering systems (electrical, 3D mechanical, fluid, etc.) described by differential equations, algebraic equations, and (space-discretized) partial differential equations.
-It shares many powerful features of the
-[Modelica language](https://www.modelica.org/modelicalanguage), together with new features not available in Modelica.
+Modia is a Julia package for modeling and simulation of multidomain engineering systems described by differential equations, algebraic equations, and (space-discretized) partial differential equations.
+It shares many powerful features of the [Modelica language](https://www.modelica.org/modelicalanguage), together with features not available in Modelica.

-Simulation is performed with [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl), units are supported via [Unitful.jl](https://github.com/PainterQubits/Unitful.jl) , uncertainty modeling is performed with [Measurements.jl](https://github.com/JuliaPhysics/Measurements.jl), Monte Carlo simulation is performed with [MonteCarloMeasurements.jl](https://github.com/baggepinnen/MonteCarloMeasurements.jl).

-Plotting is performed with package [ModiaPlot.jl](https://github.com/ModiaSim/ModiaPlot.jl) as convenient interface to GLMakie.
+A user defines a model on a high level with model components (like an electrical resistance, a rotational inertia, a rod with heat transfer, a PI controller etc.) that are physically connected together.
+A model component is constructed by "expression = expression" equations.
+The defined model is symbolically transformed to ODE form dx/dt = f(x,t).
+For example, equations might be analytically differentiated, ODE states selected, linear equation systems numerically solved when evaluating the function.
+From the transformed model a Julia function is generated that is used to simulate the model with integrators from [DifferentialEquations](https://github.com/SciML/DifferentialEquations.jl).
+Simulation results are plotted with [ModiaPlot](https://github.com/ModiaSim/ModiaPlot.jl), providing a convenient interface to [GLMakie](https://github.com/JuliaPlots/GLMakie.jl) line plots.

+Other packages from the Julia eco-systems that are specially supported:

+- [Unitful](https://github.com/PainterQubits/Unitful.jl) to define and process physical units.
+- [Measurements](https://github.com/JuliaPhysics/Measurements.jl) to perform simulations with uncertain parameters and initial values with linear propagation theory.
+- [MonteCarloMeasurements](https://github.com/baggepinnen/MonteCarloMeasurements.jl) to perform simulations with uncertain parameters and initial values with particle theory.

 ## Installation